ac-93/pybullet-object-models/README.md

 To extract `.urdf` files from the `ShapeNetCore.v2` dataset, please follow these instructions:

 1. Download the `ShapeNetCore.v2` dataset and place it under `pybullet_object_models/shapenet/`.
 The name of the dataset folder needs to be `ShapeNetCore.v2`.

-2. Copy the `_protype.urdf` file from `/egad/` into the `ShapeNetCore.v2` directory.
+2. Copy the `_protype.urdf` file from `/egad/` under the `ShapeNetCore.v2` directory.

-3. Once these two steps are done, you should have the following tree:
+3. Once the previous two steps are completed, you should have the following tree:
 ```
 pybullet_object_models
  ├── shapenet